-Transfers of committee funds for investment are not disbursements.
+Transfers of committee funds for investment are not disbursements and as such do not need to be listed on the Election Finance Statement.
 However, all interest earned from these funds must still be accounted for in "Receipts" on the committee's Election Finance Statement.